-(d) Funds realized by the United States Government from the sale, transfer, or disposal of defense articles returned to the United States Government by a recipient country or international organization as no longer needed for the purpose for which furnished shall be credited to the respective appropriation, fund, or account used to procure such defense articles or to the appropriation, fund, or account currently available for the same general purpose.
+(d) Funds realized by the United States Government from the sale, transfer, or disposal of defense articles returned to the United States Government by a recipient country or international organization as no longer needed for the purpose for which furnished used to procure such defense articles or to the appropriation, fund, or account currently available for the same general purpose.

 SEC.
 606. [22 U.S.C.
-2356] PATENTS AND TECHNICAL INFORMA-TION.-(a) Whenever, in connection with the furnishing of assistance under this Act-
+2356] PATENTS AND TECHNICAL INFORMATION.-(a) Whenever, in connection with the furnishing of assistance under this Act-